nlsy-links/NlsyLinks/research_publications.md

 # General NLSY Articles
 A larger, searchable list of research using the NLSY datasets is maintained at [nlsinfo.org](https://nlsinfo.org/bibliography-start).

-# Current documentation, vignettes, and user support
+# Current Documentation, Vignettes, and User Support
 Please see the provided entries on the [Research Software and Support](research_software_and_support) page.

 ------